meanjs/mean-seo/README.md

 Here's how to set MEAN-SEO up:

-	var render = require('render').create({
+	var seo = require('mean-seo')({
-		type: 'disk', //or redis
-		duration: 2, //in days
-		path: '/tmp/cache' //make sure this directory exists });
+		cacheClient: 'disk', // Can be 'disk' or 'redis'
+		cacheDuration: 2, // In milliseconds for disk cache });

 And then, if your Express app is called "app", add the following:

-	app.use(render);
+	app.use(seo());

-In order for the crawler to know you are serving an SPA page using hashbangs, you should also make sure to add the following to the `head` of your page:
+In order for the crawler to know you are serving an SPA page using hashbangs.
+So if you use HTML5 pushState URL scheme then you should also make sure to add the following to the <head> tag of your page:

 	<meta name=”fragment” content=”!”>